-Diverse backgrounds, embodiments and experiences are essential to the critical thinking endeavor at the heart of University education.
-In SPH, we are expected:
+Diverse backgrounds, embodiments and experiences are essential to the critical thinking endeavor at the heart of university education.
+In SPH, students are expected:

-- To respect individual differences, which may include, but are not limited to, age, cultural background, disability, ethnicity, family status, gender identity and expression, citizenship and immigration status, national origin, race, religion, sex, sexual orientation, socioeconomic status and veteran status. - 2.
-To engage respectfully in the discussion of diverse worldviews and ideologies embedded in course readings, presentations and artifacts, including those course materials that are at odds with personal beliefs and values.
+- 1. To respect individual differences, which may include, but are not limited to, age, cultural background, disability, ethnicity, family status, gender, immigration status, national origin, race, religion, sex, sexual orientation, socioeconomic status, and veteran status. - 2.
+To engage respectfully in the discussion of diverse worldviews and ideologies embedded in course readings, presentations, and artifacts, including those course materials that are at odds with personal beliefs and values. - 3.
+To encourage students with concerns about classroom climate to talk to their instructor, adviser, a member of the departmental or SPH EDI Committee, the Assistant Dean for EDI, or the program's director.

-I am committed to making this class an equitable learning environment.
-Please talk with me right away if you experience disrespect in this class from other students and/or from me, and I will work to address it in an educational manner.
+The teaching team is committed to making this class an equitable learning environment.
+Please talk with the instructor right away if you experience disrespect in this class from other students and/or from an instructor, and we will work to address it in an educational manner.